sabrina214/Scheduling-Schemes/README.md

-# Implementaion of several OS Scheduling-Schemes
+# Implementation of several OS Scheduling-Schemes